The doors that Rachel Held Evans wedged open

 I was once one of the outsiders.
 A convert to Christianity decades ago, I joined the church in part because I found the gospel included all sorts of oddballs and marginal characters.
 In fact, Jesus seemed to welcome them with particular warmth.

-But as the years rolled by, I began to realize that many churches, concerned with their own survival, are often more risk averse than the local savings and loan, and less friendly than the neighborhood bar.
-I know people who walked out of the church in anger or grief—or because they never found the church to be relevant to their deepest questions and struggles.
+But as the years rolled by, I began to realize that many churches, concerned with their own survival, are often more risk-averse than the local savings and loan, and less friendly than the neighborhood bar.
+I know people who walked out of the church in anger or grief—or because they never found the church relevant to their deepest questions and struggles.

 After writing the best-selling A Year of Biblical Womanhood, Held Evans began using eshet chayil, a Hebrew phrase from Proverbs 31 that can be translated “woman of valor,” to cheer on other women.
 Always willing to make the tent wider, Held Evans celebrated the voices of writers of color such as Austin Channing Brown, who wrote on Twitter: “I am in no way overstating that I have a career I love because Rachel didn’t just call me a woman of valor, she treated me like a woman of valor.
 She was generous with her platform, with her contacts, with her time and money.
 She was generous with her advice.
 She was generous.”

 For many mainline congregations, Sunday morning remains the most segregated part of the week.
-The church (at least, the Episcopal church to which I also belong) has still not found a way to promote minority women in a way that is sustained and pervasive.
+The church (at least, the Episcopal church, to which I also belong) has still not found a way to promote minority women that is sustained and pervasive.
 One example: it was only in May that the second African American woman was consecrated bishop of a diocese.

 At a time in American Christian culture when many are seeking safe harbor outside the institution, the best-selling author didn’t want to be canonized: like other prophets, she pointed the way to a God who loves us in ways that we can’t yet comprehend.
 Held Evans tried to use her fame to help people find renewed hope and new life in sacred places, concrete and virtual, where they had once felt rejection and despair.